Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/customizepagenumbeswhileaddingtoc/_index.md

 ## Step 3: Creating a TOC object

 To create a TOC object, we first need to create a `TocInfo` object and set its properties.
-In this example, we will set the title of the TOC to "Table Of Contents" and the page number prefix to "P".
+In this tutorial, we will set the title of the TOC to "Table Of Contents" and the page number prefix to "P".

 ```csharp
 TocInfo tocInfo = new TocInfo();